aamotz001/Professional-Athlete-Career-Lifetimes/README.md

 # Professional-Athlete-Career-Lifetimes

+## Project Summary

+### Background and Motivation
+Our selected topic: we will predict the average career length of National Hockey League professional athletes based upon the position they play.
+We will implement a neural network learning model to predict career longevity of NHL players based upon four positions: defenseman, left/right wing or center.
+The analysis will include data from 2004 to the present date.
+We will use aggregate career data from the National Hockey League as a basis for a neural network model which will predict career length.
+Our results will be real-world applicable and have interest across disciplines, including sports recruiters, team managers, sports fans and athletes alike

 ## Communication Protocols

 Our group consists of 5 people (Shihab Humayun, Peter Nielson, Matthew DeYoung, Alyssa Allende Motz and Eric Williams).
 Primary contact will be maintained through Slack and/or Zoom.
 Additional contact information follows below: